 Did you know cattle farming is one of the biggest contributors of greenhouse gases on the planet?
-As they graze, dairy cows breathe methane into the air which then warms our atmosphere as it enters.
+As they graze, dairy cows belch methane into the air which then warms our atmosphere as it enters.
 While carbon dioxide is typically painted as the bad boy of greenhouse gases, methane is roughly 30 times more potent as a heat-trapping gas.

 Try changing your diet to minimise your meat and dairy consumption to once per week, replacing it with balanced servings of unrefined whole-foods, fruits, vegetables and plant-based proteins such as tofu or tempeh.